Saturday, April 23, 2011

 The Church uses many different readings on Easter.
-The Vigil Mass has seven readings from the Old Testament; St. Paul's famous letter to the Romans--"Christ raised from the dead, dies no more; death no longer has power over Him;" and St. Mark's account of the empty tomb.
-In the afternoon Mass we will have the account of the risen Lord's appearance to the disciples on the road to Emmaus.
+The Vigil Mass has seven readings from the Old Testament, or Hebrew Scriptures.
+It uses St. Paul's famous letter to the Romans--"Christ raised from the dead, dies no more; death no longer has power over Him:" as well as St. Matthew's account of the angel at the empty tomb, "go quickly and tell his disciples, He has been raised from the dead."
+In the afternoon Mass we will have St. Luke's account of the risen Lord's appearance to the disciples on the road to Emmaus.

 This morning's Mass, however, begins with a reading from the Acts of the Apostles.
 Peter is preaching.
 Remember how prominently Peter appeared in the readings during Holy Week.
 Last Sunday he told Jesus that he would follow Him to prison, even to death.
 But our Lord predicted that Peter would deny Him three times before the cock crows.
 Peter's subsequent denial is one of the few things reported in all four gospels.